-Occupations that involve prolonged periods of standing and sitting have been associated with disease but have not been proven to be causative.
-They can however exacerbate the symptoms once the condition has developed making people like likely to consult surgeons for help.
+Occupations that involve prolonged periods of standing and sitting have been associated with varicose veins but have not been proven to be causative.
+They can however exacerbate the symptoms once varicose veins have developed, making people like likely to consult surgeons for help.

 Why do I get symptoms?

-There are strong associations between VV and DVT in a general practice population.
-Special medical attention is paid to patients with VV and a history of previous venous thromboembolism, comorbid malignancy, recent hospital discharge, or a combination of these factors are considered for surgical procedures.
+There are associations between varicose veins and deep vein thrombosis.
+Special medical attention is paid to patients with varicose veins and a history of previous venous thromboembolism, malignancy, recent hospital discharge, or a combination of these factors.
 This increased risk can be partially reduced with appropriate blood thinning medication but must not be taken lightly when planning surgery.

-In patients who have had VV for a long time there is an increased risk of developing thrombophlebitis.
-This is a condition where the veins become inflamed and tender.
+In patients who have had varicose veins for a long time there is an increased risk of developing thrombophlebitis.
+This is a condition where the varicose veins become inflamed and tender.
 Although this condition is rarely serious it can be extremely unpleasant, unsightly and painful for the patient.
-The condition is mostly self-limiting, but the incidence of recurrence can be reduced by treating VV.
+The condition is mostly self-limiting, but the incidence of recurrence can be reduced by treating the varicose veins.

-Another long-term consequence of VV is the development of chronic venous insufficiency.
+Another long-term consequence of varicose veins is the development of chronic venous insufficiency.
 This is a spectrum of skin disease caused by the failure of the veins to effectively clear the blood from the legs.
-Initially this manifests itself as eczema (dry skin) but if left untreated it can develop into brown skin staining (Haemosiderin), skin thickening (Lipodermatosclerosis) and eventually ulceration.
-Even small cuts or bruises can also ulcerate and fail to heal normally if the skin is damaged by the presence of VV.
+Initially, this manifests itself as eczema (dry skin) but if left untreated it can develop into brown skin staining (haemosiderin), skin thickening (lipodermatosclerosis) and eventually ulceration.
+Even small cuts or bruises can also ulcerate and fail to heal normally if the skin is damaged by the presence of varicose veins.
 (See figure 3)